Andrew Feinstein: Post-parliamentary career in the United Kingdom

 Following his resignation, Feinstein received offers of employment from the private sector.
 He moved to London and in January 2002 took up a senior managerial position in the organisation development unit of the Anglo-South African banking group Investec, where he worked until 2007.

-He chaired the London-based charity Friends of the Treatment Action Campaign, the UK arm of the South African AIDS activist organisation patronised by Desmond Tutu, Gillian Slovo and Glenys Kinnock that started out campaigning against the alleged AIDS denialism of President Mbeki.
+Feinstein chaired the London-based charity Friends of the Treatment Action Campaign, the UK arm of the South African AIDS activist organisation patronised by Desmond Tutu, Gillian Slovo and Glenys Kinnock that started out campaigning against the alleged AIDS denialism of President Mbeki.
 FOTAC was launched in October 2005 and wound down in February 2016.
 Feinstein's deputy was Oliver Phillips of the Britain–Zimbabwe Society.

 Feinstein's 2007 memoir After the Party criticised the political culture of the ANC and was reported to "present the ANC itself as the problem", with President Thabo Mbeki as "chief villain" and Jacob Zuma escaping direct condemnation.
 Feinstein argued in the book that the ill-fated arms deal was the "point at which the ANC lost its moral compass".
 He traveled to Cape Town to launch the book in 2007.
 Although he remained a member of the ANC as of 2007, he was now labelled the party's "opponent".
 The ANC's response to the book alleged that Feinstein had "concocted shameless fabrications to invent corrupt practices around the so-called arms deal", but the party ignored Feinstein's challenge for it to sue him and only sought to discourage the use of his book by South African journalists.
 Following a complaint by Trevor Manuel, Feinstein removed the claim that Manuel had recommended denying therapy to HIV-positive South Africans at a secret parliamentary meeting from the book.